 - Pouneh Ahari (Rapporteur)

 We are very grateful to Allen & Overy who have pledged their support to the working party.
-The final report is expected in Autumn 2018 and will include comprehensive, practical and realistic recommendations for reform.
+The final report is expected in January 2019 and will include comprehensive, practical and realistic recommendations for reform.